hieptl/netflix-clone/README.md

 > 18th NOTE:
 >
 > - In the code above, "onClick={login}" was added to the "Sign In" button, "login" function was created.
-It means that when the current user clicks on the "Sign In" button. "login" function will be triggered and the message will be logged to the console.
+It means that when the current user clicks on the "Sign In" button. the "login" function will be triggered and the message will be logged to the console.
 >
 > - The image below describes the result of the above code.
 >